This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 3

-I labeled the approach in Example 156 as "simplified" for the following reasons:
+I labeled this approach "simplified" for the following reasons:

 Memory usage